Liberty Medical Center of Texas

 Feb.
 25, 2022

-In honor of Black History Month, we want to honor the life and service of Dorris Miller.
+In honor of Black History Month, we want to honor the life and service of Doris Miller.
 He was born to sharecroppers in Waco, Texas on October 12, 1919.
 As a young adult, he acted selflessly to provide for his family, dropping out of school to keep his family afloat.
 He worked as a cook during the Great Depression and enlisted in the United States Navy shortly after his twentieth birthday.

 "On December 7, 1941, Mess Attendant Second Class Doris Miller was collecting soiled laundry just before 8:00 A.M.
 When the first bombs blasted his ship at anchor in Pearl Harbor, Miller went to the main deck where he assisted in moving the mortally wounded captain."(Cultural Arts of Waco)